Red Currant Bakery

 Make the Dough

-• Use the dough hook on low speed for 10 min or until the dough is a smooth ball and the sides of the bowl are clean.
+• Use the dough hook attachment to knead the dough on low speed until smooth and the sides of the mixing bowl are clean.
+About 10 – 15 minutes.

 Shape the Hefeklösse

-• After the 30 minutes have passed, knead the dough briefly by hand to knock the air out.
+• After the 30 minutes have passed and the dough has doubled in size, knock the air out.

 • Roll the dough out on a lightly floured surface until it is about 1/2" thick.